 Counseling & Academic Support

-- We interact with individual students on their personal, social, and emotional issues.
+- We engage with individual students on their personal, social, and emotional needs.

 - We work collaboratively with families, faculty, deans, and administration.

 - We assist in initiating and facilitating staffings and formulating action plans.

 - We explore current research and literature and share pertinent findings through parent discussion groups and staff development activities.